ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 Effectively, we can reword this as a root-finding problem.
 One slight issue with this is that there is often more than one root (there can actually be up to five, even in SAFT-type equations).
-The true root will be the one that minimises the Gibbs free energy; thus we must first find the candidate phases and determine their Gibbs free energy before reporting the volume.
+The true root will be the one that minimises the Gibbs energy; thus we must first find the candidate phases and determine their Gibbs energy before reporting the volume.

 For the cubics, this problem is quite straightforward given that (as the name suggests) all these equations can be rearranged as a cubic equation in $V$: